PyCQA/autoflake/README.rst

 Advanced usage
 --------------

-To prevent autoflake from removing certain lines, add ``NOQA`` as an inline comment.
+To prevent autoflake from removing certain lines, add ``noqa`` as an inline comment.

 .. code-block:: python

-    import math  # NOQA
+    import math  # noqa

 To allow autoflake to remove additional unused imports (other than than those from the standard library), use the ``--imports`` option.
 It